 (SDI), oppose all military development.
 I am not one of them.
 I have been a consultant to the Department of Defense and other components of the defense industry since 1971.
 I am considered an expert on the organization of large software systems and I lead the U.S. Navy's Software Cost Reduction Project at the Naval Research Laboratory.
 Although I have friends who argue that "people of conscience" should not work on weapons, I maintain that it is vital that people with a strong sense of social responsibility continue to work within the military industrial complex.
-I do not want to see that power completely in the hands of people who are not conscious of their social responsibilities.
+I do not want to see that power completely in the hands of people who are not conscious of they hear of a panel of "distinguished extheir social responsibilities.